Call : (045) 809 0050

 Causes and Risk Factors

-• Family history of AS or other autoimmune diseases
+• Family history of AS or autoimmune disease

 Symptoms of Ankylosing Spondylitis

-• Chronic lower back pain and stiffness, worse in the morning or after inactivity
+• Chronic lower back pain and morning stiffness

 Diagnosis and Evaluation